yaglm/yaglm/Readme.md

 # Lets try a concave penalty such as the adaptive Lasso
 # or a concave penalty fit with the LLA algorithm
 Est_concave, EstCV_concave =  get_pen_glm(loss_func='multinomial',
-                                          penalty='fcp_lla' # 'adpt_lasso'
+                                          penalty='adpt_lasso' # 'fcp_lla'
                                           )

-# concave penalties require an initilizer which is set via the init argument
+# concave penalties require an initializer which is set via the 'init' argument
 # by default we initialize with a LassoCV
 est = Est_concave(init='default', multi_task=True).fit(X, y)